 Artistic Research in Situ; the ENCI area as a basis for new research methods through the arts.
-Academic year 2023 – 2024, period 3 (mid February – late April, 10 weeks)
+Academic year: 2024 – 2025, period 3 (February – End of April, 10 weeks)

 Artistic Research in Situ